What does it look like?

 Yes, it is dangerous to mix tramadol with alcohol.

 You’re more likely to overdose, which can lead to a coma, respiratory failure (stopping breathing) and even death.

 Over time, tramadol can produce cravings and a psychological desire to keep on using.

 Some people get addicted to tramadol after being prescribed it to treat a physical pain.
 They experience withdrawal symptoms after stopping to take it, so carry on taking it instead.
 So long as you take tramadol as prescribed by your doctor, this shouldn’t happen.

 Tolerance can also build, so that users have to take more just to get the same effects or to avoid an unpleasant withdrawal.

-- Allowing other people to supply drugs in your house or any other premises is illegal.
-If the police catch people supplying illegal drugs in a club they can potentially prosecute the landlord, club owner or any person concerned in the management of the premises.
+If the police catch people supplying illegal drugs in a home, club, bar or hostel, they can potentially prosecute the landlord, club owner or any other person concerned in the management of the premises.